ScionFL: Efficient and Robust Secure Quantized Aggregation: Defending Untargeted Poisoning Attacks

 \section{Defending Untargeted Poisoning Attacks}

-Beyond data privacy threats, FL was also shown to be vulnerable to manipulations affecting the inference service quality a model is trained for.
-Recall from~Eq.~\eqref{eq:fedavg-local-update} in~\sect{sec:fl-aggregation} that in~FL, each training iteration~$t$ consists of participating clients submitting their locally computed gradients to a central aggregator, who combines them to obtain the global model for the following iteration.
-An adversary~$\Adv$ who controls a fraction of the participating clients, on the other hand, can alter their local models or model updates and send these malformed updates for aggregation, affecting the characteristics of the final global model~\cite{SP:ShejwalkarHKR22,usenix:FangCJG20,ICML:XiaoBBFER15,AISTATS:BagdasaryanVHES20,ICML:BhagojiCMC19,NDSS:SheHou21}.
-This highlights the need for effective~\enquote{defense measures} capable of thwarting such attacks.
-There are a plethora of such attacks and defenses in the~FL literature and, we give an overview of the state-of-the-art works that are closely related to ours in~App.~\sect{subsect:flattacks}.

-\makeparafit We focus on defending against~\emph{untargeted poisoning attacks}, in which the attacker attempts to damage the trained model's performance for a large number of test inputs, typically resulting in a final global model with a high error rate~\cite{usenix:FangCJG20,NDSS:SheHou21,nips:BaruchBG19}.
-These types of attacks pose a significant threat to the deployment of~FL for two reasons:~(1)~Untargeted attacks are particularly difficult to detect because, ignorant of the attack, service providers are unaware that they could have achieved a greater accuracy.
-(2)~Even a minor drop in accuracy can cause enormous~(competitive) damage~\cite{SP:ShejwalkarHKR22}.
+Our defense called~\FLdefensename{} is designed to mitigate untargeted poisoning attacks in the context of secure quantized aggregation.
+These attacks pose a significant threat to the deployment of~FL for two reasons:~(i)~Untargeted attacks are particularly difficult to detect because, ignorant of the attack, service providers are unaware that they could have achieved a greater accuracy. (ii)~Even a minor drop in accuracy can cause enormous~(competitive) damage~\cite{SP:ShejwalkarHKR22}.

-\tsparagraph{Min-Max Attack~\cite{NDSS:SheHou21}} Most proposed untargeted poisoning attacks on~FL use the~(unrealistic) assumption that the adversary~$\Adv$ is aware of either the aggregation rule~\cite{usenix:FangCJG20} or all benign updates~\cite{nips:BaruchBG19}.
-However, the~\emph{Min-Max} attack proposed by~Shejwalkar and~Houmansadr~\cite{NDSS:SheHou21} defies this assumption and constitutes the state-of-the-art attack.
-This attack prevents the manipulations from being detected by allowing the adversary to compute representative benign updates using some clean training data and then using those in the attack to limit the maximum distance of the manipulated update to any other update by the maximum distances of any two benign updates.
+Most proposed untargeted poisoning attacks on~FL use the~(unrealistic) assumption that the adversary~$\Adv$ is aware of either the aggregation rule~\cite{usenix:FangCJG20} or all benign updates~\cite{nips:BaruchBG19}.
+However, the~\emph{Min-Max} attack proposed by~\cite{NDSS:SheHou21} defies this assumption and constitutes the state-of-the-art attack.
+This attack prevents the manipulations from being detected by allowing the adversary to compute representative benign updates using some clean training data; the attacker can then limit the maximum distance of the manipulated update to any other update by the maximum distances of any two benign updates.
 This ensures that the malicious gradients are sufficiently similar to the set of benign gradients.
 We refer to~\cite[§IV]{NDSS:SheHou21} for more specifics on the attack.